updated February 10, 2021

 |Food Service Overhead:||$830||$830||$830|

 |BASE Dollars (Tax-Exempt):||$4,940||$5,305||$5,150|

-*The $800 Food Services Overhead is an up-front charge that supports a number of the fixed costs associated with delivering the residence meal program to all students, such as facility-related expenses and the administrative infrastructure supporting dining on campus.
-This fee is non-refundable, and is charged at the same rate across all Trinity College Residence Meal Plans.
+As in past years, Trinity College meal plans will include a Food Services Overhead charge.
+This is an up-front charge that supports a number of the fixed costs associated with delivering the residence meal program to all students, such as facility-related expenses and the administrative infrastructure supporting dining on campus.
+This fee is non-refundable, and is charged at across all Trinity College Residence Meal Plans.
 The advantage of charging the Food Services Overhead fee up-front is that the price you will pay when you visit the dining hall will be considerably lower than the “retail price” that non-meal plan diners will pay, since it will reflect only the food inputs and preparation costs associated with the item you are purchasing.